alttch/eva3/doc/sys_api.rst

 **\http://<IP_address:Port>/sys-api**

 JSON RPC doesn't support sessions, so user authorization is not possible.
+Also note that default JSON RPC result is *{ "ok": true }* (instead of *{ "result":
+"OK" }*).
+There's no error result, as JSON RPC sends errors in "error" field.

 .. contents::